pmanoonpong/RuBi/README.md

 In here, the description of the structure of the project is described.
 The how-to for starting the simulation or bring up the robot can also be found in here.
 Some example controllers are given too.

+It is supposed that you have a ROS Jade installed and working.
+This has only been tested in Ubuntu 15.04 and 14.04 under ROS Jade.
+To install it you can follow the official guides to be found in: http://wiki.ros.org/jade/Installation/Ubuntu.
+Remember that ROS Jade ONLY supports Trusty (14.04), Utopic (14.10) and Vivid (15.04) for Debian packages.

 <h2>Project structure</h2>
 The project has three basic folders:
   * <b>docs</b>: in here all the documents used for the deployment of the project are found.
 The master thesis is under the folder "report".